Brightify/Fetcher/README.md

 `enhance` is applied to each `Request` after the input data are encoded to it (see [InputEncoding](#inputencoding)) and before it is performed by `RequestPerformer` (see [RequestPerformer](#requestperformer)).
 You can modify the `Request` as you like.
 Default implementation does nothing.

 `deenhance` does the same thing but for incoming `Response`.
-It is called after the output data are decoded (see [InputEncoding](#inputencoding)) and before the callback of the request.
+It is called after the output data is decoded (see [InputEncoding](#inputencoding)) and before the callback of the request.
 Default implementation does nothing.

 `priority` is used to decide in which order should be multiple instances of `RequestEnhancer` applied.
 Default value is `.normal`.